 Also, please note the following:

-- Registration forms will be sent out via e-mail – make sure your e-mail address is current
+- Registration forms will be sent to returning students via e-mail – make sure your e-mail address is current

 Grants and Scholarships